 A 32-year-old Lamb Island man has been charged with alleged possess weapon, possess dangerous drugs and possess utensil and is due to appear in the Cleveland Magistrates Court on December 8.

 On November 3, a 44-year-old Russell Island man was charged for alleged assault, public nuisance and obstruct police and was issued a Notice to appear to attend Cleveland Magistrates Court on December 15.

 A 65-year-old Russell Island man was issued a notice to appear for alleged breach of duty of care of an animal after he allegedly left his dogs in a hot vehicle.
 He is set to appear before the Cleveland Magistrates Court on December 8.

-Domestic violence: Russell Island Police investigated eight alleged domestic violence incidents over the course of the month.
+Domestic violence: Russell Island Police have investigated 10 domestic violence incidents during November.